NASCAR Cup: All-Star Race changes revealed

 “Throughout its history, the Monster Energy NASCAR All-Star Race has provided a platform to try new and innovative ideas, some of which we have incorporated on a full-time basis,” NASCAR Executive Vice President and Chief Racing Development Officer Steve O’Donnell said.
 “Last year’s all-star rules package resulted in one of the most exciting all-star races in history.
 With a similar package, and added elements that we could see in the next generation race car, we expect another must-watch event.”

 The exhibition event will consist of four stages.
 The first three stages will be 30, 20 and 20 laps like the 2018 race, but the fourth stage will be extended by five laps, from 10 to 15 laps.
+Both green and yellow-flag laps will count in the first three stages, but the stages will end under green.
+Only green-flag laps will count in the final stage.

 Cars will be required to have a single-piece, carbon fiber splitter pan that is expected in improve ride height sensitivity and make the cars more aerodynamically stable.
 Cars also will be equipped with radiator ducts that exit through hoods instead of engine compartments to increase parity between the cars and reduce engine temperatures.
 During its announcement, NASCAR hinted that changes to cars for the All-Star Race may be previews of the seventh Generation race cars expected to be introduced in 2021.